How to read a cryptic clue without losing your mind

 Common anagram indicators: broken, bent, twisted, scrambled, mixed, drunk, crazy, shuffled, exploded, chaotic, wild, anew, terribly, oddly, freshly.
 Anything that suggests disorder or rearrangement.

 Example: “Terribly hot tea (5).”
 The definition is “hot” (or “tea”).
 The indicator is “terribly.”
 The fodder is the letters of “hot tea.”
-Rearranged, that’s OATHS.
-(Wait.
-That’s not hot, and it’s not tea.)
-OK, try again.
-TOAST?
-T-O-A-S-T — yes, those are the letters of “hot tea,” and “TOAST” is something hot.
+Rearranged, that’s the letters T-O-A-S-T — TOAST, which is something hot.
 The definition was “hot.”

 2. Hidden words (look inside the clue)